sgolovine/www-2021/public/posts/migrating-from-gatsby-to-nextjs/post.md

 ```

 This helper is by no means perfect and my next steps will be to modify it so it only returns the fields that you request.
+In the end this was perhaps the hardest and most complex part of the migration.
+For things like blogs, Gatsby's GraphQL interface combined with some plugins make this process much easier and simpler for a developer, though this comes at the cost of being a partial black box.
+With NextJS the developer is forced to figure out routing data to the page, and all NextJS does is provide a neat way of building those pages and supplying data to them.
+While implementing something like a blog with NextJS will be harder, the tradeoff is you get much more control over the process.

 ## Better Layouts